Great Home Remedy for Cat’s and Dog’s Eyes

 After we had fished at this one spot a few times – Gracie’s eyes began to have a creamy white discharge come out of them.
 One eye was worse than the other and not something that we see even during allergy season.
 Take a look – it was hard to get a really good picture – she didn’t like us holding her snout down 🙁

-Seeing this discharge meant to me that I needed to try the trusted home remedy that I had used in the past on baby kittens with crusted/closed eyes or eyes that appeared to have a cold in them with a runny discharge and other cats that we’ve had that have had a discharge coming out of them.
+Seeing this discharge meant to me that I needed to try the trusted home remedy that I had used in the past on baby kittens with crusted/closed eyes or eyes that appeared to have a cold in them with a runny discharge and other cats that we’ve had that have had with a discharge coming out of them.

 That home remedy – a cup of black tea. ***Please – before you try this home remedy – check your fur baby’s eye and eye area to make sure that there isn’t an injury that should really be treated by a vet.***